Laryngeal cancer

 Prognosis and survival for laryngeal cancer

-Learn about prognosis for laryngeal cancer.
-Important prognostic factors include stage and location of the tumour.
+Prognosis estimates the outcome for laryngeal cancer.
+It depends on many factors including stage, grade and location of the tumour.

 Treatments for laryngeal cancer